hfboyce/tableau_course/intro.md

 - Create a time series
 - Add to a dashboard
 - Add filters
-- Add tooltips and change layout
+- Add tooltips and change the layout

-### Lesson 3 - Exploratory Data Visualization, Asthetics and Trends
+### Lesson 3 - Exploratory Data Visualization, Aesthetics and Trends

 #### Theory